SolidBasisVentures/IntelliWakeTSReact/src/WebControls/IWServerData.md

 A control that would show if the response is blank (e.g. an error returned from the server).

+`verboseConsole?: boolean`

+Set this to true to have the control provide more console logs so you can see when certain activities are firing.

+`superVerboseConsole?: boolean`

+Shows what "verboseConsole" shows, plus even more.

 ## Scenario #2: Execute an API from a function

 The next scenario handles the case where you want to call an API for the server to execute some process, like for instance updating the Employee record.
 Consider the URL `https://mysite/Employee/Save`.